Play areas at UK airports

-The airport has three soft play areas this year, one near Gate 2, another by Gates 10 and 11, and the third by Gate 15 – part of its aim to be the most family-friendly airport on offer.
+The airport has two soft play areas, one near Gate 2, another by Gate 21 – part of its aim to be the most family-friendly airport on offer.
 Hurrah Edinburgh!

 An unsupervised soft play area for two to six-year-olds after security on the international/west pier, near gate 27.
 There are also puzzle tables and Lego dotted around various bits of the terminal too.

 If you feel like it, you can also buy tickets to Upper Deck on the top floor which also has a kids zone, games centre and views out onto the planes.
 Prices aren’t cheap at £7 for kids aged two to 13, and £18 for adults, if all you want is a bit of energy burned off.